neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/ide_integration.md

 }
 ```

-For an **Example usage** of this pattern, see [`date_picker_use_cases.dart`](https://github.com/neusta-mobile-solutions-gmbh/werkbank/blob/main/example/example_werkbank/lib/src/example_werkbank/use_cases/components/material/date_picker_use_cases.dart) from the example app.

-## Component with Variant Use Cases (`wbvariantscomponent`)
+### Component with Variant Use Cases (`wbvariantscomponent`)

-Sometimes you may find yourself in a position where you want to write multiple use cases that have things in common,
+Sometimes you may find yourself in a position where you want to write multiple use cases for a component that have things in common,
 like a shared composition with the same knobs or something similar.
-This may happen when you have different variants of
+This may happen when you have different variants of a component.
-the same UI Component.
-Various approaches are possible, but starting with a snippet can be helpful.
+This live template/snippet generates a getter for a component with multiple use cases derived from a single function that takes a variant enum as parameter.

+For an **Example usage** of this pattern, see [`button_use_cases.dart`](https://github.com/neusta-mobile-solutions-gmbh/werkbank/blob/main/example/example_werkbank/lib/src/example_werkbank/use_cases/components/material/button_use_cases.dart) from the example app.

+Before using this pattern, consider whether [knob presets](Writing%20Use%20Cases-topic.html#knobs) are a better fit for your scenario.

 <details>
 <summary><b>Android Studio</b> Live Template XML:</summary>